-Newcomers to America share many common experiences, present and past.
-The Shared Journeys program is a series of eleven educational workshops for Adult ESOL (English for Speakers of Other Languages) classes that provides a unique context for English language learning, helps students place their own immigration experience within a broader historical and political framework, and promotes critical engagement with civic issues.
-Each workshop includes a tour of a restored tenement apartment at 97 or 103 Orchard Street, and discussion about the connections between immigrant experiences, past and present.
-Thanks to our supporters, Shared Journeys is offered on a cost-free basis to participants and groups.
+Our Shared Journeys Program connects immigrant language learners to the experiences of newcomers in New York history.
+Now offered virtually on Zoom, our interactive workshops provide a unique context for English language learning, help students place their own immigration experience within a broader historical and political framework, and promote critical engagement with civic issues.
+Each virtual workshop includes a “visit” to a restored tenement apartment at 97 or 103 Orchard Street, and uses the Zoom chat and audio features to discuss connections between im/migrant experiences, past and present.

 Workshops for adults are 90-minutes and workshops for middle school and high school students are 60 minutes.

 Reservations are required for all Shared Journeys groups and must be made at least 2 weeks in advance.
 Available slots fill up quickly, so please contact us as far in advance as possible and have alternate dates available.
 To make reservations, please complete this inquiry form or e-mail [email protected]

 Tenement Museum offers Shared Journeys workshops to New York City ESOL classes free of charge.
 Shared Journeys is made possible through generous support from the National Park Service and public funds from the New York City Department of Cultural Affairs in partnership with the City Council.